-There’s just something about summertime.
-Even though I work and don’t get two months off, like my son, it still feels more easy going somehow.
-I just want to wake up and make a batch of homemade muffins and treat every morning like a weekend.
+There's just something about summertime.
+Even though I work and don't get two months off, like my son, it still feels more easy going somehow.
+I just want to wake up and treat every day like a weekend and make a batch of homemade muffins, like these blueberry muffins or lemon poppy seed muffins.
 This recipe for gluten free lemon blueberry muffins will be perfect for your summer mornings.
 The muffin is soft and moist and filled with lemon flavor, thanks to both lemon zest and lemon juice plus all the fresh blueberries mixed in are just perfect!

 - They are quick and easy to make from scratch.

 - They are filled with lemon flavor from both lemon juice and lemon zest.

 - They are gluten free and dairy free!

 - Gluten Free 1-to-1 Flour - I use Bob's Red Mill 1-to-1 Flour Blend in all of my recipes.
 You can use the flour blend of your choice just make sure it has xanthan gum.
 Different flour blends may produce different results.
 For the best outcome, weigh your flour.

 - Baking Powder - a little leavening agent to keep these muffins light and fluffy.